7 reasons why you should never host your own videos

 There is a way of making things look consistent and keeping the quality high, but it can mean a lot of trial and error in whatever video editing package you are using.
 More hassle….

-So what is the best way to add a video to your site?
+So what is the best way to do video hosting on your site?

 The easy answer is, don’t.
 Well, at least don’t host them on your own site.
 You can still have a rich video experience for your visitors, and without all the downsides I’ve talked about above.